below/dARC-Secrets/README.md

 ### Finding the Bullet

 The project in which this happened of course was much larger and more complex than the sample, so I searched in all the places that looked like the usual suspects.
-I fired up Instruments, enabled Zombies, but nothing really go me any closer.
+I fired up Instruments, enabled Zombies, but nothing really got any closer.

 To add to the confusion, the code worked when I moved it from the base class to a subclass.